LeyingGuan/msCCA2/README.md

 msCCAproximal_l1$direction_grow(step_idx=step_idx)
 msCCAproximal_l1$beta_init = msCCAproximal_l1$beta_init_func(msCCAproximal_l1$R) #rerun specified beta initialization method for the next direction
 ```
-The above steps can be repeated run for obtaining multiple directions sequentially, and enables the pratitioners to decide when to stop iteratively by looking at the current results via visualization, cross-validation, etc.
+The above steps can be repeated run for obtaining multiple directions sequentially, and enables the pratitioners to decide when to stop iteratively by looking at the current results via visualization, cross-validation, etc. The R6class object msCCAproximal_l1 should save all output quantities needed for achieving this goal.
+Please use simulation_test.R as an example of using msCCAl1 object in practice.

+### The msCCAl1func main function wrapper
+We also provide a wrapper function for using the msCCAl1 object more easily if non-interactive exploration is needed.